arkin0x/cyberspace/readme.md

 A video game is not permissionless.
 You need permission from abstract rules (coded logic) to play and perform actions in a video game.
 Furthermore, the video game has no thermodynamic constraints on the virtual actions you can take.
 The actions you take are abstract, and governed by abstract rules enforced by a centralized controller, which is subject to bias and can be tricked with clever abstract logic (hacked).
 Abstract actions you take in a video game have little value or impact on reality (aside from how people feel about those actions.)

 Being permissioned and wholly abstract is why no virtual world or metaverse has ever nor could ever be meaningfully utilized by humanity as an extension of reality.
-However, cyberspace is different because it is built on top of a permissionless protocol (nostr) and all actions in cyberspace are constrained by thermodynamics via proof-of-work.

-A permissionless virtual action with a thermodynamic cost is effectively **as real as any action in the real world**, except the consequences of the action happen in cyberspace rather than physical space.
-All actions in cyberspace will have a thermodynamic cost, and therefore cyberspace will be an extension of reality itself.
+Cyberspace is different because it is built on top of a permissionless protocol (nostr) and all actions in cyberspace are governed by thermodynamics via proof-of-work.
+This makes cyberspace a permissionless and thermodynamic protocol, just like reality. **Nothing can happen in cyberspace without a provable and substantial expenditure of energy in the physical world.** A permissionless virtual action with a provable thermodynamic cost is effectively as real as any action in the real world, except the consequences of the action happen in cyberspace rather than physical space.

 # Cyberspace Meta-Protocol